Authored by the expert who managed and guided the team behind the Australia Property Pack

 What are the total closing costs in Brisbane in 2026 as a percentage?

-As of early 2026, total closing costs in Brisbane typically range from 3% to 6% of the purchase price for Australian residents, but foreign buyers should budget 10% to 15% or more due to Queensland's Additional Foreign Acquirer Duty (AFAD) which adds an extra 8% on top of standard transfer duty.
+As of early 2026, total closing costs in Brisbane for a standard buyer (Australian resident, no concessions) typically range from about 3% to 6% of the purchase price, but for foreign buyers subject to Queensland's Additional Foreign Acquirer Duty (AFAD), that range jumps to roughly 10% to 15% or more.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Brisbane.